SSH Access

 Certificate-based authentication eliminates the need to approve and distribute keys.
 Instead of scattering public keys across static files, you bind a public key to a username with a certificate.

-Akeyless SSH Secure Remote Access enables traffic connections to servers that are not directly accessible via SSH but directed through a bastion host, which proxies the connection between the SSH client and the remote servers.
+Akeyless SSH Secure Remote Access enables traffic connections to servers that are not directly accessible via SSH but directed through a ssh-sra host, which proxies the connection between the SSH client and the remote servers.
 In addition, you can record all SSH sessions traffic and expose them to the filesystem for log forwarding.

 👍